 Sal Pals, a play on Gal Pals, is an all-femmeish cast of anthropomorphic salamander-y folks meant to be a slice of life and chill vibes comic.
-Currently it's in development as a four panel style vertical comic.
+Currently it's in development as a fourish panel, vertical, traditional-to-digital comic.
+Not pictured at left: Stormy always has clothes on that say "Food Crimes."
+Even if it's sharpie on dress shoes.

 Ax is secretly buff from carrying a full sized harp.